karenheyn/MakeupBomb/README.md

+# Under Reconstruction V.2 coming soon!

+this website is currently under reconstruction for UI improvement.

 # MakeupBomb

 This full-stack MERN application is a place for makeup lovers to share information about products.
 This application has full CRUD capabiity.
 Users can add / view / edit / and delete products through the interface.